cmsc-vcu/202310-cmsc508-semester-project-cmsc508-202310-team-27/Phase1/README.md

 Treatment_ID -> stage, cost, treatment_Opt<br />
 CheckUp_ID,Disease_ID ->
 Patient_ID,Country -> <br />
+CheckUp_ID,Dr_ID -><br />

-The domain of each relationship is shown in the relational schemas and functional dependence above, and the primary keys are underlined.
-The distinctive identifiers between the two tables that are related will be my foreign keys.
-As an example of the link between the Patient and Region, consider Patient ID and Country.
+The listing of relations is shown in the relational schemas and functional dependencies above.
+You can also see the entities attributes as well as their domain and type.
+Constraints are a set of guidelines that make sure the consistency of the data is not disrupted when an authorized user alters the database.
+The domain of each relationship is shown in the relational schemas and functional dependencies above, and the primary keys are underlined.
+My foreign keys serve as the distinguishing identifiers between the two connected tables; as an illustration, think of the relationship between Patient ID and Country and Region.

 # Queries
 1. What stage of cancer of this patient in?